Montessori Mom

 Hokey Pokey

 This is fun to do with a group of children in a circle.
 Follow the directions in the lyrics.
-“You put your left hand in, you put your left hand out, you put your left hand in and you shake it all about, you do the hokey pokey (whatever move you would like to dance or karate) and you turn yourself about (each person twirls in a circle) and that’s what it’s all about."
+“You put your left hand in, you put your left hand out, you put your left hand in and you shake it all about, you do the hokey pokey (what ever move you would like to dance or karate) and you turn yourself about (each person twirls in a circle) and that’s what it’s all about."

 Do right hand, left arm, right arm, right elbow, left elbow, right thumb, left thumb, right foot, left foot, left leg, right leg, whole self, head, etc. Let the children think of ideas.
 This game can become very silly and fun